 statistical mechanics, solid state physics, and computer skills,

 such as MATLAB or python.
-This is theoretical/computational project.
+This (and the all the rest) is theoretical/computational project.

 The emissivity is defined as the ratio of thermal radiation to the blackbody